gravitational/teleport/docs/2.0/admin-guide.md

 `teleport start -d`.

 !!! danger "WARNING":
     Teleport stores data in `/var/lib/teleport`.
-Make sure that regular users do not have access to this folder on the Auth server.
+Make sure that regular/non-admin users do not have access to this folder on the Auth server.

 ### Systemd Unit File